aswanevelder/ibmvolser/README.md

 ## Usage

+Environment variables:

-Environment variable VOLSER_LOCATION will be used as the directory.
+- VOLSER_LOCATION will be used as the directory.
 If this is not set the default will be ./reports.
+- VOLSER_TIMEZONE will be used as the timezone to determine the directory layout.
+The default is en-ZA which translates to yyyy.MM.dd

 ```run
 node index.js